 SABES Calendar - this section of the main SABES webpage provides a calendar of professional development activities.
 NEW Mar 2015

-HiSET - Official site of the HISET, one of the tests selected leading to the High School Equivalency Credential in Massachusetts.
-This link is to the section of the HiSET site that is intended for educators.
-You will find detailed information about the content and cognitive level of the new test with some sample questions.
-There are free practice tests to download and some information on recommended resources.
-UPDATED Jan 2017
+HiSET Test for Educators - Official site of the HISET Test, one of the tests leading to the High School Equivalency Credential in Massachusetts.
+This link will bring you to the section of the site that is intended for educators.
+Teachers will find detailed information about the content and process categories covered on the test with some sample questions.
+Here you will also find several series of printed free practice tests to download including the latest up to date practice test series which was released in Sep 2017.
+There are also additional resource on scoring tests and interpreting scores.
+UPDATED Apr 2020

-GED - Official site of the GED test, one of the tests leading to the High School Equivalency Credential in Massachusetts.
-This link is to the section of the GED site that is intended for educators.
-Here you will find the "Assessment Guide for Educators", a resource for adult educators and administrators to better understand the GED® assessment including item types, assessment targets, and other issues.
-NEW Jan 2017
+GED Test for Educators- Official site of the GED test, one of the tests leading to the High School Equivalency Credential in Massachusetts.
+This link is to the section of the site that is intended for educators.
+Here you will find the "Assessment Guide for Educators", a resource for adult educators and administrators to better understand item types and assessment targets.
+Here you will also find free online practice tests and the Practice Test Companion, which relates the practice test questions to specific areas being tested.
+UPDATED Apr 2020

-Engage NY - this site makes available for use the common core aligned Math and English Language Arts curricular modules and units of the State of New York.
+Engage NY (Revised Site) - this site makes available for use the common core aligned Math and English Language Arts curricular modules and units of the State of New York.
 Each grade level of Math or ELA includes an entire school year of lesson plans.
 Since ABE classes cover three (3) or more years of school, the challenge for teachers will be how to reduce or combine these ample lessons in such a way that objectives are mastered, but in a more economical way.
 You will find both PDF and Word versions available for your use.
 Lesson plans are designed to be adopted and/or adapted and to allow teacher flexibility.
 Each lesson includes sufficient problem sets to allow for ample student practice and homework.
-NEW Aug 2014
+UPDATED May 2022

 OER Commons - this site contains a huge library of 50,000 or more Open Educational Resources (OER).
 OER are teaching and learning resources that you may freely use and reuse at no cost because the author chooses to retain few, if any, ownership rights.
 OER usually display a license to let you know how the material may be used, reused, adapted, and shared.
 These free resources may include complete courses, electronic textbooks, lesson plans, worksheets, interactive lessons, activitiew, simulations, and adaptatations of other open work.
 NEW Jan 2016